PaulRitaldato1/ThreadPool/README.md

 # ThreadPool
 I needed an easy to use thread pool for C++ for my game engine project, so here it goes.

+All you need to do is include the header file and done!
 ## Usage
 The ThreadPool class is a Singleton.
 So here is an example of how to use it.